And then it hits you… “OMG I am having a baby, and it has to come out of me.”

 First things first.
-Contractions happen in your uterus, the AH-MA-ZING muscle that houses your growing baby, and then help him to be born.
+Contractions happen in your uterus, the amazing muscle that houses your growing baby, and then help them to be born.

 In the same way that your bicep contracts when you flex your muscles, your uterus contracts when you have a contraction.
 The main force of the contraction comes from the top of your uterus (called your fundus), but the entire uterus does the work of labor.

-- Dilate (open) your cervix to 10 centimeter (about the size of a bagel).
+- Dilate (open) your cervix to 10 centimeters (about the size of a bagel).

 - Ease your baby down and out.

 For more on how contractions do their work, and to see the difference between “real” and Braxton Hicks contractions, check this article.

 Labor starts (we believe), by a combination of factors, one of which being your baby sending your body a signal that says, “I’m ready!
 Let’s do this!”

 A hormone called progesterone works to make your cervix soft.
 (It’s also present in semen which is why people start telling you to have sex to get labor going when you go past your due date).